jwgoes/robust-highdim-covariance/README.md

 *******************************************************************************************************************

-This page describes four matlab functions that can be used to replicate experiments in the above paper:
+The following four matlab functions that can be used to replicate the experiments in the above paper:

-1) Supporting the theoretical analysis (produces panel of Figure 1 in paper):
+1) Supporting the theoretical analysis (produces one panel of Figure 1 in paper):

 'help plot_rTME_exp.m' for details